ufal/factgenie/README.md

 ### Optional use of Git Large File Storage (git lfs)
 - We use `git lfs` for storing instructional videos and it is useful for storing any large artefacts.
-- We would like to keep the `git lfs` completely optional so do not commit any large files which are required for running _factgenie_, i.e. use it just for documentation.
+- We would like to keep the `git lfs` completely optional.
+As a consequence, we ask you not to commit any large files that are required for running _factgenie_, i.e., use it just for documentation.
 - Links to `git lfs` documentation:
    - [Git LFS configuration](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage)
    - [Moving a large file from git to git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/moving-a-file-in-your-repository-to-git-large-file-storage)